CodersCrew/coderscamp/packages/api/README.md

 **Testing strategy:** unit tests on application layer (given past events, when execute command, then published events) and unit test for controller (if appropriate command executed).
 Optionally testing on domain layer.
+**Reminder** First, read whole instruction, and after use this (graphical form) as a reminder: https://miro.com/app/board/o9J_lQvnN28=/?moveToWidget=3074457363092869959&cot=14

 The example with generating learning materials url is so simple, but the solution will fit more complex business logic.
 Write slice, it's where the business logic sits, so write slice is the most complex part, with layered architecture.